Analytical response functions for a compressible thin fluid layer with odd viscosity: Green's functions in 2D real space

 with $\rho = \kappa r$ denoting the scaled polar distance, and $J_{2n}$ is the Bessel function of the first kind of order $2n$.
 Note that $\mathds{R}_\theta$ is a 2D Householder reflection defined by Eq.~\eqref{eq:Householder_reflection}, with $\theta = \arctan(y/x)$ denoting the polar angle in the real space

 The integral given by Eq.~\eqref{eq:phi_n_q} is convergent and an analytical evaluation is possible using the method of residues.
-The core idea is to define a function $f(\zeta)$ of a complex variable~$\zeta$ as
+As detailed in Appendix~\ref{app:residues}, the coefficients $Q_n$ for $n \in \{0,1,2\}$ defined in Eqs.~\eqref{eq:Q1Q2Q3} can be written in the form